DDuarte/IntWars2/README.md

 Notes
 -------
 I updated this project on my free time, so anyone who cares can fiddle with it at the latest game version.

+My reddit username is 'imSpudgy', the topic author who posted it to front page is fake, I did not announce this project anywhere.